natelistrom/natelistrom.github.io/_drafts/interest-effort.md

 ---

 <p class="dropCap">As a storyteller, how do you capture an audience and hold their attention, keeping them engaged until your story's end?
 There are, of course, many ways to answer this question.
-One frame that I've found to be helpful is to think of audience engagement in terms of what I call the interest:effort formula.</p>
+I've found it helpful to think of audience engagement in terms of what I call the interest:effort formula.</p>

 Every audience begins a story with a basic incentive.
 Often, it's simple curiosity or a desire to be entertained, but it may be more than that.
-Audiences also come to stories hoping to learn or be moved or make meaningful human connection.
-The audience's motivation is what I call the _interest_ component of the formula.
+People also come to stories hoping to gain new insights or be moved or make meaningful human connection.
+This motivation is what I call the _interest_ component of the formula.

+> Is it really, though?
+The interest component that I'm planning to talk about isn't so much the incentive that I consciously seek but the unconscious drivers that keep me turning the page or sitting in my seat at the movie theater.
+Sure, the initial spark of interest is a part of it, but only a part.
+There's a much richer vein for discussion in narrative drive, much of which is underneath the surface and more "vehicle" than "destination" in terms of what I seek from a story.

 Audience interest starts small, often just a basic willingness to give a story a fair shake.
 It's like a tiny seedling pushing its way through the loamy soil in a dense forest.
 It can easily be crowded out by the undergrowth of distraction and alternative entertainment, anything that competes for your audience's attention.